UniversalDependencies/UD_Northwest_Gbaya-Autogramm/README.md

 # Acknowledgments

 This treebank was produced as part of the [Autogramm ANR project](https://autogramm.github.io/en/).
-With special thanks to Christian Chanard for the conversion from Elan, Sylvain Kahane for the mSUD annotation, and Bruno Guillaume for the conversion from mSUD to UD.
+With special thanks to Christian Chanard for the conversion from Elan, Sylvain Kahane for the mSUD annotation, Aleksandra Miletic and Bruno Guillaume for the conversion from mSUD to UD.

 ## References